I’ve done many craft fairs and festivals over the years, and can tell you that selling your soap is fairly easy.

 Competition is good, but I learned a long time ago how important it is to ask the questions.

-but I was at an out of town event one year and there were about 30 vendors 6 of which were soap vendors.
+A couple years into craft fairs I was at an out of town event one year and there were about 30 vendors 6 of which were soap vendors.
 Needless to say, not one of us made enough money to cover our travel, hotel and table space.
 I have not been back to that event since.

 Unfortunately some organizers are doing events for the sole purpose of making money, with no thought as to whether or not the vendors are going to do well or not.
 When you end up attending an event like this you could be put right next to your competition or find there are too many of one kind or another.

 The organizer may come out of it making money where the vendors don’t, so the chances of these events to continue year after year are unlikely.
 The customers don’t like it either, I have been at these events when the customers walk by and say “more soap” or “so much jewelry”

 The best thing to do is look for venues that have the same vendors attending year after year and that can be an indication that it’s a good one.
 Some of these have waiting lists, that is a good indicator so add your self to the waiting list.

 Booth placement is very important, you don’t want to be stuck off in a area that get little to no foot traffic.
 I found over the years that the best-placed booth would be to the right of the entrance and against a wall.